Louisville Metro Community Action Agency Partnership assistance programs.

 Operating across Jefferson County, the Louisville Metro Community Action Partnership can provide financial help, support, and guidance to the poor, struggling, and low income.
 Several homeless prevention resources are offered as well as basic needs and case management.

 Assistance can include resources such as homeless prevention, which may be foreclosure counseling or rent help.
-The community action group may also have referrals to pantries and other local non-profits and charities.
-Other aid can include funds for paying utility bills, summer food for children in Jefferson County, care for seniors, and other aid.
+The community action group (phone number is below) may also have referrals to pantries and other local non-profits and charities.
+Other financial aid can include funds for paying utility bills, summer food for children in Jefferson County, care for seniors, and other resources.

 Energy bill programs